konsolas/AAC-Issues/README.md

 The AAC Test Server is currently public and is at **aac3.kons.co**

 ## Notice board
-- Currently holding a poll about a possible slack organisation. http://www.strawpoll.me/11547661
+- Currently holding a new poll about a possible slack or discord chat.
+Vote at: http://www.strawpoll.me/11559564